ChangbaDevs/KTVHTTPCache/README.md

 # KTVHTTPCache

-KTVHTTPCache is a smart media cache framework.
-It can cache HTTP request, very suitable for media resources.
+KTVHTTPCache is a powerful media cache framework.
+It can cache HTTP request, and very suitable for media resources.

 ## Flow Chart